renny1990/iptvstreamchecker/README.md

 - **FFmpeg Team** - For the powerful media analysis tools
 - **Python Community** - For excellent libraries and documentation
+- **NewsGuyTor and sudo-ronmexico** - For the original IPTV checker and the more advanced way of showing data

 ---